Financial Reports

-The following pie charts summarize expenses and donations for 2021.
-Links to our IRS Form 990s, the IRS form for non-profit financial disclosures, can be found below.
+The following pie charts summarize estimated expenses and donations for 2023.
+Links to our IRS Form 990, the IRS form for non-profit financial disclosures, can be found below.
+Please note that these estimates for our 2023 data will change slightly with the filing of our IRS Form 990 in late 2024.

 Expenses

-Brain Support Network Program expenses (brain donations, web site, events) constitute the bulk of Brain Support Network’s (BSN’s) expenses at 90.3% of total in 2021.
+Brain Support Network Program expenses (brain donations, web site, educational and support events) constitute the bulk of Brain Support Network’s (BSN’s) expenses at 85.1% of total in 2023.
 Part-time staff (working from home) who help families with brain donation arrangements is our single largest program expense.

 Program expenses are lower than you would expect because much of our work is accomplished by volunteers.
 Hundreds of volunteer hours are given each month to BSN by dozens of part-time volunteers.
 Volunteers handle important tasks, such as coordinating Support Group discussions, sharing thought-provoking blog posts, assessing disorder-specific resources for our Top Resources sheets, and keeping up with research.
 All members of our Board of Directors are unpaid for their work in that capacity.